asam-ev/.github/profile/README.md

-# ASAM Open Source Platform
+# ASAM open source platform
 [![tp header](/doc/img/Asam_Background_1.jpg)](http://www.asam.net/)

 ASAM e.V.
-(Association for Standardization of Automation and Measuring Systems) is a non-profit organization that promotes standardization of tool chains in automotive development and testing.
+(Association for Standardization of Automation and Measuring Systems) is a not-for-profit organization that promotes standardization of tool chains in automotive development and testing.
 Our members are international car manufacturers, suppliers, tool vendors, engineering service providers, and research institutes.
 ASAM standards are developed by experts from our member companies and are based on real use cases.
 ASAM is the legal owner of these standards and is responsible for their distribution and marketing.

 ASAM provides support in connecting members, coordinating work groups, and developing, releasing, and maintaining standards.
 Our active community includes more than 400 member organizations around the world.
 These members ensure that ideas with market relevance will progress into standards and that these standards are used worldwide.